Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 Note that these function structure `dpois` or `ppois` also exist for all sorts of fucntions ... such as `binom` (binomial), `norm` (normal) ...
 This will come in handy in later lectures.

 ## Data challenge 2.
-Is this apples to oranges, apples to apples, or underpowered?
+Is this apples to oranges, apples to apples, or underpowered? (but with sea urchins)